 Usually, this is how the Italian past participle is formed:

-ending -ATO for verbs ending in -ARE (infinitive tense), sognare (to dream) becomes sognato (dreamt)
+- verbs ending in -ARE in the infinitive tense will end in -ATO: sognare (to dream) becomes sognato (dreamt);

-Please notice: there are a lot of irregular past participles, the best way to recognize them is to use a dictionary and to memorize them.
+However, there are a lot of irregular past participles and irregular passato prossimo.
+The best way to recognize them is to use a dictionary and to memorize them.